 Having all that data is the first hurdle, but you still need to ensure that the data is easily accessible for everyone who needs it, using whatever tools they will use now or in the future.

-#3 – Third, you must have a semantic layer where all your data governance decisions are made concrete and objects, their attributes and metrics are defined in clear business terms –
+3. You must have a semantic layer where all your data governance decisions are made concrete and objects, their attributes and metrics are defined in clear business terms.

 This approach will ensure ease of use for full-time analysts as well as other business users that need to access data for ad-hoc analysis.

-#4 – Fourth, you need a BI tool set that allows users to capitalize on the features above to more quickly create and share meaningful analytics –
+4. You need a BI toolset that allows users to capitalize on the features above to more quickly create and share meaningful analytics.

 In conclusion, the Modern Analytics Platform is not a single prescription fit for all insurance companies.